-Our most abundant clean energy resource
+Our most abundant clean

 The Northwest’s hydroelectric dams deliver carbon-free, low-cost power to people all across the region.
 First constructed as part of President Franklin D. Roosevelt’s New Deal, the dams brought fair access to electricity to the rural Northwest and paved the way for cooperatives and other not-for-profit utilities.
 Since then, they’ve improved the lives of Northwesterners in numerous other ways that even FDR couldn’t have imagined.